origedit/rottent/readme.md

 mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity.

-mouse handles macros like functions in algol-likes. i'm not sure how this feature is implemented, but it seems too complex to stay.
+macros in mouse require a variable amount of parameters separate from the data stack. i'm not sure how this feature is implemented, but it seems too complex to stay.

 the branch statement in mouse doesn't have a false part. as it turns out, its implementation is complicated.

-reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker of newlines. in rottent you can write newlines either directly in  the text or as `#10}`.
+reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker for newlines. in rottent you can write newlines either directly in the text or as `#10}`.

-mouse didn't feel need for single character input and output. i added this feature in hope to make the language usable. without direct access to files, this decision seems naive.
+mouse didn't feel need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive.

+compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros.

-rottent has way more primitives than mouse. it could use less. rottent seems more complicated than mouse, while being just as weird to program, if not more.
+rottent has way more primitives than mouse. it could use less.

-the working interpreter is about 300 lines of c (to do: count with cloc).
+the working interpreter written in c fits in less than 300 lines of code.

-i'm unaware of why mouse is the way it is, mainly because the book on it is unobainable. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.
+i'm unaware of why mouse is the way it is, mainly because the book on it is unobtainable. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.